stanosphere/mastermind/Readme.md

 - In general for a game with `n` holes the answer will be (n + 2)! / (n! * 2!)
 - = (n + 1) * (n + 2) / 2

 The way both these algorithms work is to start with an eligible set of possibilities for what the hidden code could be and then at each step try to whittle this eligible set down until we guess the correct hidden code.
+Knuth's is better than my brute force one but takes much longer to run.
 In the next two sections I'll describe how each algorithm works.

 ### Brute Force
+With my implementation on my little macbook this algorithm took seconds to run for all 1296 hidden codes.

 1. Start be guessing `Code(White, White, Black, Black)`
 2. Submit your guess